swcarpentry/DEPRECATED-boot-camps/INTRODUCTION.md

 - Data visualization and exploration : with all the tools at our disposal, we will now attack a scientific question with some data from neuroscience experiments.

 ## Questions?

+## Before we move on

+Does everyone have everything they need installed?

+- Let's open a terminal
+- Navigate to an easy to find location on your hard-drive.
+For example:
+    $cd ~/Documents

+- And get this repository, by running this command (we will explain this command later this afternoon): git clone https://github.com/arokem/boot-camps.git --branch 2013-05-06-stanford --single-branch SWC

+- Now change your working directory to the `SWC` directory.
+The files that we will be using in the workshop (+much more!) should now be in there.